 Does SBS Have FIFA World Cup 2026 Rights

 Yes.
 SBS announced that it secured the exclusive Australian rights to FIFA World Cup 2026.
-Its official coverage pages say the deal includes all 104 matches across the United States, Mexico, and Canada.
+The deal includes all 104 matches across the United States, Mexico, and Canada.

 How to Watch FIFA World Cup 2026 on SBS - Step by Step